California Farm Academy Courses

 Classes & Curriculum

-Curriculum combines lectures by farmers and agricultural professionals, hands-on field experience, and farm visits to expose students to topics critical for a future in farming.
-Some courses are offered in a hybrid format with both in-person and remote learning, while others are fully in-person.
+Some courses are offered online for remote learning, while others are fully in-person.
 All in-person classes will be held at the Center for Land-Based Learning Headquarters at The Maples Farm in Woodland, CA, unless otherwise noted.

 Welding 101